ZupIT/horusec-adr/en/horusec-engine/20220118-how-we-will-create-rules-in-semantic-analysis.md

 ## Context and problem

-We want to create a new engine using the semantic analysis of the [tree-sitter](https://github.com/tree-sitter/tree-sitter) in the Horusec-Engine to decrease the amount of false positives.
-Having this context, how will we create the rules?
+We want to create a new engine using the semantic analysis of the [tree-sitter](https://github.com/tree-sitter/tree-sitter) in the Horusec-Engine to decrease the number of false positives.
+Considering this context, how will we create the rules?

 ## Decision